Pavan-1997/Python_DevOps_DB/README.md

 ### Relationships:

+## Examples for each type of relationship along with a simple table diagram.

 - **One-to-One**: A relationship where one record in a table is associated with exactly one record in another table.

 - **One-to-Many**: A relationship where one record in a table can be associated with multiple records in another table.